HaenggiYannick/Python-Markowitz-Model/README.md

 plt.title("Identification of the optimal portfolio (simulated version)") plt.show()
 ```

+The red point in the below scatterplot describes the expected returns and the associated risk (standard deviation) of the optimized portfolio from the simulation.
+As this is a simulation exercise, the optimal portfolio weights will change marginally depending on the simulated portfolio as we will conduct a closed-form portfolio optimization in the next step.

 <img width="1083" alt="Example-Simulated-Portfolio-Optimization" src="https://user-images.githubusercontent.com/72102851/204142837-53272b5e-fdb3-45c4-96a6-54114dcef091.png">

 Below you can find the link to get startet with Matplotlib: